 Business has been good – too good.
 She’s struggling to meet the demand for interpreters, which are hired by refugee resettlement programs, immigration courts and other organizations.

 “As soon as January hit we noticed there was a spike and it has been incrementing little by little to at a point to where it’s becoming harder and harder to have everybody.”

 Cadena says she attributes increased demand on the election of President Trump.

 “I see it we all need to get in before the wall goes up.”

 Guatemalans have been immigrating to the United States for decades.
 When civil war violence spiked in Guatemala during the late 1970s, people fled their country in droves.

 And it’s still an issue today.
-From 2007 to 2015, the number of Guatemalan immigrants in the U.S. increased 31%, while Mexican immigration decreased 6% (Pew Research Center, 2017).
+From 2007 to 2015, the number of Guatemalan immigrants in the U.S. increased 31 percent, while Mexican immigration decreased 6 percent (Pew Research Center, 2017).